 When used as a standalone device, the temperature data is simply broadcast onto the CAN bus along with the existing CAN traffic.
 This means that any existing CAN nodes (e.g. ECUs) and CAN hardware (e.g. CAN displays, CAN loggers, CAN interfaces, CAN telematics units) can record the temperature data along with the existing CAN bus traffic.
 It also means that e.g. OEMs can use temperature data from the CANmod.temp to trigger/control certain behavior in select ECUs.

 As an example, the CANmod.temp can be used as an add-on for the CANedge CAN bus data logger.
 In this setup, the CAN bus data from the CANmod.temp is recorded just like data from any other CAN bus.
 To ease installation, the CANedge can enable a '5V power out' on the 2nd port.
-This means you can easily connect and power the CANmod.temp via the 2nd port (optionally along with other CAN modules like our CANmod.gps and/or a 3G/4G USB hotspot).
+This means you can easily connect and power the CANmod.temp via the 2nd port (optionally along with other CAN modules like our CANmod.gps).
 In this setup, the CANedge can log data from e.g. a vehicle via the 1st port and log timesynced temperature data from the CANmod.temp via the 2nd port - storing both data sources in the same log file.

 We offer a number of useful adapter cables as options for the CANmod.temp: